usecannon/cannon/README.md

 2. Run `pnpm run version` and select one of the desired patch, minor or major versions.
 3. Create PR for the release branch
-4. From the branch, run `pnpm run publish` and follow the prompts.
+4. From the branch, in the root of the repository, run `pnpm run build && pnpm run publish` and follow the prompts.
 5. Create a new GitHub release here: https://github.com/usecannon/cannon/releases/new
 6. Merge release PR